 If your anticipated homeownership expenses take up more than 33% of your monthly budget, you'll need to adjust your mortgage choice.
-Taking a longer mortgage term and buying a less expensive home are both ways you can lower your monthly payment.
+Taking a longer mortgage term and buying a less-expensive home are two ways you can lower your monthly payment.

 The amount you can afford to spend on a home depends on a wide array of factors.
 First, you should calculate your DTI by comparing your current debts to your income.
 This will allow you to anticipate how much you can afford to take out in a loan.